 - to explain how to form other headings of the same type.

 Generally the scope note is provided at the most general heading in a specific subject area.
 Notes of the type "Note under ..." or "Example under ..."
-(681 field in MARC display) in records direct the user to the information they need.
+(MARC 681 field) in records direct the user to the information they need.
 For example, the record for Canadian literature provides a comprehensive scope note for all literary topics.
 Records for other headings for literary topics such as Canadian fiction; Canadian literature (Hungarian); and Hockey stories, Canadian have notes such as "Note under Canadian literature", or "May be qualified by language; cf. instructions under Canadian literature", that lead the user back to the information under Canadian literature.
 It is important to follow such instructions for the proper interpretation and usage of CSH.

 9. References: the relationship between headings

-References follow the same format as in LCSH, aside from the addition of EQ = Equivalent.
-In the Thesaurus Record, the display of the records uses several symbols: NT = Narrower term; BT = Broader term; RT = Related term; UF = Used for; USE; SA = See also.
-In the MARC Record display the various references are contained in MARC fields 4XX, 5XX, 7XX, 260 and 360.
+CSH records include coding which can be used to generate a thesaurus display.
+At present, such a display is not provided by Library and Archives Canada.
+References in a thesaurus display typically use the same format as in LCSH, aside from the addition of EQ = Equivalent.
+Thesaurus displays use several symbols: NT = Narrower term; BT = Broader term; RT = Related term; UF = Used for; USE; SA = See also.
+References in MARC records are found in MARC fields 4XX, 5XX, 7XX, 260 and 360.

 The following are some details of interest in CSH: